straydogstudio/ember_serialize/README.md

 ###Multiple arguments

-Remember, when you are passing multiple arguments to rake, _DO NOT USE SPACES_!
-Use this:
+Remember, when you are passing multiple arguments to rake, _DO NOT USE SPACES!_

+This will work:

 ```bash
 rake db:schema:ember[:create,async:false]
 ```

-_NOT THIS:_
+_THIS WILL NOT:_

 ```bash
 rake db:schema:ember[:create, async:false]